SergioHC95/shrugger/experiments/README.md

 # Experiments

-This directory contains the main experiment scripts for the MATS abstention direction project.
+This directory contains the main experiment scripts for the shrugger project.

 ## Scripts